searchivarius/turnin-webapp/README.md

 * checkScript a script that checks a submitted tar.gz archive for consistency (make it homework specific)
 * pageTitle A title of the submission page

+A **sample configuration** is provided.
+In this configuration, files are uploaded to the directory data/hw2

 You can change the logo by replacing webapps/turnin/logo.png .
 Currently, the logo is transparent.

 Checking script
 =====================

-One *must* specify a checking script that accepts that submitted archive as an argument.
+One **must** specify a checking script that accepts that submitted archive as an argument.
 If the script succeds, it should return 0 and a non-zero status should be produced otherwise.
 In the case of error, the standard output *is printed to the submitted page*.

 Working with Receipts